 Consultation–Liaison Psychiatry Clinical Training for Residents

-As a second-year resident, you spend four weeks on the consultation–liaison psychiatry service at either Bellevue, NYU Langone’s Tisch Hospital, or the VA NY Harbor Healthcare System.
+As a PGY-2, you spend six weeks on the consultation–liaison psychiatry service at either Bellevue, the VA, or NYU Langone.

 VA NY Harbor Healthcare System